Information for New Cub Scout Parents and Volunteers, let's get you started...

 All youth serving adult volunteers are required to fill out an application and submit to a background check.
-Ask your unit for an application form, download the form from the National website, or pick one up at the Chief Seattle Council Resource Center, 3120 Rainier Ave South, PO Box 440408, Seattle, WA 98114.
+Ask your unit for an application form, download the form from the National website, or pick one up at the Chief Seattle Council Resource Center, 3120 Rainier Ave South, Seattle, WA 98144.

 All Chief Seattle applicants must complete Youth Protection training prior to turning in the application.
 Please attach a copy of the completion certificate to the application.

 All adult leadership opportunities require position specific training in addition to Youth Protection.
 All direct-contact leaders are required to complete basic training in order for their units to recharter each year.
-Direct-contact leaders include: Cubmaster, Assistant Cubmaster, Den Leader, Assistant Den Leader, Scoutmaster, Assistant Scoutmaster, Venturing Advisor, Associate Advisor, Varsity Coach, Assistant Varsity Coach, Skipper, Mate.
-Studies have shown a positive correlation between a successful and thriving unit, and a trained adult leadership staff.
+Direct-contact leaders include: Cubmaster, Assistant Cubmaster, Den Leader, Assistant Den Leader, Scoutmaster, Assistant Scoutmaster, Venturing Advisor, Associate Advisor, Skipper, Mate.

 Training opportunities are available in a number of ways: